Charles ‘Chuck’ Lewis, stalwart Washington journalist, dies at 80

 The cause was complications from multiple myeloma and oral cancer, said his wife, Dr. Vivian Chen.

-Mr. Lewis was tall and straightbacked, and his Midwestern politesse, his immaculate appearance befitting his early stints in the 1960s as a Chicago securities lawyer and Marine Corps reservist.
+Mr. Lewis was tall and straightbacked, his Midwestern politesse and his immaculate appearance befitting his early stints in the 1960s as a Chicago securities lawyer and Marine Corps reservist.

 He never clambered into the seats of Sunday news talk shows — C-SPAN was the most animated media outlet he frequented — but he was one of the best-connected journalists in Washington.
-A networker and social connector par excellence, he enjoyed the chummy bonhomie of the Metropolitan Club, where he took early-morning swims and midday lunches and prepared for evening lectures with gray eminences of politics, lobbying and national defense.
+A networker and social connector par excellence, he enjoyed the chummy bonhomie of the Metropolitan Club, where he took early-morning swims and midday lunches and repaired to evening lectures with gray eminences of politics, lobbying and national defense.

 He had given up a promising legal career for an apprenticeship at Chicago’s City News Bureau having tired, his wife said, of the button-down world of law and motivated to be part of history as it was unfolding.
 He got his first taste of history in April 1968, when baton-wielding police officers roughed him up outside a doughnut shop during anti-Vietnam protests.